 What Does Arthritis Have to Do With My Mouth?

 The common thread is inflammation.
 Poor dental hygiene can result in high bacteria build-up on teeth, which make gums prone to infection.
 The gums then become inflamed as a result of the immune system attacking the infection.
-If left untreated, a person can develop periodontal disease and tooth loss may predict rheumatoid arthritis and its severity.
+If left untreated, a person can develop periodontal disease and tooth loss, and may predict rheumatoid arthritis in its severity.

 A recent study showed that people with serious gum disease were 40% more likely to have an additional chronic condition.